GetGet99/dotnet-SPWN-generator/README.md

 # Why this project?

 If you're a fan of IntelliSense, Typing, or other features avaliable in .NET or .NET editor, using this project might help you.
+In addition, even if this project is dead, the "wrapper" can be created and custom codes can easily be added (you technically can right now, but will be easier later on.
+It's part of Future plans.)

 # Usage
 See SPWNTestProject for simple example